Gabriel5638/blog-website/README.md

 ## Agile Methodology
 In order to complete this project I have used the Agile Methodology.
 This involves breaking down the project into smaller tasks called User Stories.
 These user stories were added using githubs Issues functionality.
 Each user story was made into an issue and added to the projects kanban board.
 After each user story was coded into the websites functionality I would move the issue from "To Do" Column into "In Progress" and eventually into "Done" column depending what stage of development it was.
 The live board can be accessed [here](https://github.com/users/Gabriel5638/projects/6/views/1).

+Here I had a few left
 <img src="static/images/progress.png"><br>

+In this stage it was finished
 <img src="static/images/finished.png"><br>

 ## Features